 10. Experimenter 1 should now introduce the participant to Experimenter 2, who must be unaware of the condition that the participant was assigned to.

-11. Experimenter 2 should administer a questionnaire to the participant asking them evaluate each of the jams on a 9-point scale ranging from disliked (1) to liked (9).
-Instructed participants to complete the questionnaire and to place it through a slot in a covered box on the table, to maintain anonymity.
+11. Experimenter 2 should administer a questionnaire to the participant asking them to evaluate each of the jams on a 9-point scale ranging from disliked (1) to liked (9).
+Instruct participants to complete the questionnaire and to place it through a slot in a covered box on the table, to maintain anonymity.
 Leave the room while participants are completing this questionnaire, and upon returning, fully debrief the participant regarding the purpose and procedures of the study.

 Analysis

-After running all participants, the critical analyses are a) to test whether evaluations of the jams varied between participants in the “reasons-analysis” condition (e.g., who analyzed how they felt about the jams) and those in the control condition (e.g., those who did not) via a 2 (condition: reasons analysis vs. control) x 5 (jams 1, 2, 3, 4, & 5) multivariate ANOVA, and more critically, b) to compare the degree of agreement with expert ratings between participants in the “reasons-analysis” condition and those in the control condition.
+After running all participants, the critical analyses are a) to test whether evaluations of the jams varied between participants in the “reasons-analysis” condition (e.g., those who analyzed how they felt about the jams) and those in the control condition (e.g., those who did not) via a 2 (condition: reasons analysis vs. control) x 5 (jams 1, 2, 3, 4, and 5) multivariate ANOVA, and more critically, b) to compare the degree of agreement with expert ratings between participants in the “reasons-analysis” condition and those in the control condition.

 To perform this second analysis, simply compute the Spearman’s rank-order correlation between each participant’s subjective ratings of each jam and the expert ratings of each jam, on a subject-by-subject basis.
 Convert these values to z-scores via Fisher’s r-to-z transformation for purposes of analyses, and perform a) an independent-samples t-test examining how the average participant/expert correlation varies as a function of group, b) two one-sample t-tests comparing the average participant/expert correlation in the “reasons-analysis” condition and the control condition against zero separately.